 Area of Interest

-Dr. Dotti studied immunotherapy strategies to treat patients with hematologic malignancies including lymphomas and leukemia and solid tumors such as neuroblastoma.
-In particular, he developed the program of the CD19-specific chimeric antigen receptor at Baylor College of Medicine and cloned a novel chimeric antigen receptor targeting the light chain of human immunoglobulins.
-Dotti was also involved in developing CAR-based strategies to target solid tumors such as neuroblastoma in pediatric patients and triple negative breast cancer in adult patients.
-In collaboration with Dr Brenner he also developed the clinical phase of a novel safety switch for T cells based on the human caspase-9.
-A significant focus of Dr Dotti research is the development of strategies of T cell engineering aimed at overcoming immune suppressive mechanisms of the tumor microenvironment.
+In 2002, he joined the Center for Cell and Gene Therapy at Baylor initially as an instructor and then ranking all the academic positions up to professor with tenure in 2014.
+It was there that Dotti studied immunotherapy strategies to treat patients with hematologic malignancies including lymphomas and leukemia.
+In particular, he developed the program of the CD19-specific chimeric antigen receptor in that institution and cloned a novel chimeric antigen receptor targeting the light chain of human immunoglobulins.
+Dotti was also involved in developing CAR-based strategies to target neuroblastoma in pediatric patients.
+In collaboration with Brenner he also developed the clinical phase of a novel safety switch for T-cells based on the human caspase-9.
+Dotti is continuing his research at UNC with particular interest in developing CAR-T cells for the treatment of solid tumors.